threeal/assertion-cmake/README.md

   [EXPECT_WARNING [MATCHES|STREQUAL] <message>...])
 ```

 This function asserts whether the function or macro named `<command>`, called with the specified `<arguments>`, does not receive any errors or warnings.
-Internally, the function captures all errors and warnings from the `message` function.
+Internally, the function captures all errors and warnings from CMake's [`message`](https://cmake.org/cmake/help/latest/command/message.html) function.
 Each captured error and warning is concatenated with new lines as separators.

 If `EXPECT_ERROR` or `EXPECT_WARNING` is specified, it instead asserts whether the call to the function or macro received errors or warnings that satisfy the expected message.